 Asthma, Bangalore and me…

 My first job (in India) was with Tata Steel at Jamshedpur.
-Perhaps it was finally the release of academic pressure or maybe it was finally time to beat my nemesis.
+Perhaps it was finally the release of academic pressure or it was finally time to beat my nemesis.
 Whatever the reason, Jamshedpur was where I won my first battle against asthma.
-Thanks to my dear friends & colleagues Vochak (squash champion from BITS Palani) and JD (squash champion & amateur coach from IT-BHU), I was introduced to the wonderful sport of squash.
+Thanks to my dear friends & colleagues Vochak (squash champion from BITS Pilani) and JD (amateur coach from IT-BHU), I was introduced to the wonderful sport of squash.
 I scratched and struggled around on the squash court of Beldih Club for nigh on two years.
-My squash game didn’t threaten but a worthy side effect was that it kept my asthma at bay and I gradually built my cardiovascular fitness.
-When I moved to USA, I experienced asthma-free bliss for 16 years (barring a few minor episodes of exercise-induced asthma in Chicago).
+My game didn’t threaten but a worthy side effect was that it kept my asthma at bay and I gradually built my cardiovascular fitness.
+When I moved to USA, I experienced asthma-free bliss for 16 years, barring a few minor episodes of exercise-induced asthma in Chicago.

 50% Bangalore kids hit by asthma screamed this Times of India headline in 2007.
 Dust mites in the humid atmosphere of Bangalore trigger around 60% of asthma, while vehicular emissions like carbon dioxide, carbon monoxide, benzene, nitrogen oxides, hydrocarbons, aldehydes, sulphur dioxide also act as trigger agents.